Last updated on February 24th, 2021 at 09:34 am

 What Is Architrave?

 The architrave (sometimes also referred to as jamb casing) is part of the door casing and refers to the decorative trim that sits around the door frame.
-It is purchased separately to the frame (so it can match skirting boards and other aspects of a room’s dressing), and as it is just part of the door moulding, it can be attached and removed relatively easily and without affecting the workings of the door.
+It is purchased separately to the frame, which is what the wood around the door frame is called.
+Selling it separately means it’s easier to match skirting boards and other aspects of a room’s dressing, and as it is just part of the door moulding, it can be attached and removed relatively easily and without affecting the workings of the door.
 The main reason you see an architrave around a door is because it means you won’t see remaining worked parts of the opening that the lining set hasn’t concealed!

 What Is A Door Lipping?